What is Schedule 80 Pipe?

 A Schedule 80 Steel pipe has Schedule 80 features.
 There are a total of more than 150 Schedules, with 5 being the lowest and 160 being the highest Schedule.

 The lower the Schedule number, the lower the capability to bear pressure, and vice versa.
-Some pipes expand or contract as well when exposed to high temperatures and pressures.
+Some pipes also expand or contract when exposed to high temperatures and pressures.

 Schedule 80 Pipes Pressure Ratings and Dimensions